AVOIDANT TO SECURE ROADMAP: PART III

 It is very tempting to want to be there for the people we love in every way we can, but positioning ourselves always in the role of rescuer is also a form of self-abandonment, convincing us that our value to someone is in how we can help them rather than innate.
 So offer support and sympathy, but with healthy separation - allow people to have their own challenges and experience their own conflict, because it's part of their growth process - and yours.
 If you find yourself tempted to do this often, identify what it is you might need from your partner to avoid too much self-sacrificing (for example, for them to take a bit more of a clear interest in you by asking questions) and ask them directly for it.

 Be careful to not want your partner’s growth more than they do.
+We cannot control other people, nor should we.
 You cannot save someone; it is a path they must take themselves.
 If they are not invested in growing, and working together to move forward, you will either need to accept them as they are, or move on.
 If their avoidant attachment style is causing you too much pain, you’ll need to decide if a more secure partner is a better fit for you in the long run.
 Ultimately - remember you cannot resolve someone's issues for them.
 Do not feel to blame - someone does not enter a relationship and suddenly become this way.
-In the end, stay away from people who make you feel hard to love.
+Rather than trying to fix, when dating avoidants our power ultimately comes from knowing our own boundaries, what we are and aren't willing to entertain, and when we are willing to walk away.
+In the end, remember to protect yourself by staying away from people who make you feel too hard to love.

 8. Seek connection outside the relationship

+If you’re off balance from the avoidant, do what you can do to make the environment better.
+Develop outside friends and others to rely on, and find tools and ways to cope.
+Consider the good things he does and develop and focus on gratitude.
 Understand that if you need a great deal of intimacy in your relationship, you may have chosen a partner who will have great difficulty giving it to you.
-A relationship with an avoidant is probably always going to be low on intimacy and it's important you get some of these needs met elsewhere, and not to rely on your partner to ease your anxiety.
+Avoidants will always need more space than others and are never going to be comfortable with a lot of vulnerability; it's better to accept a relationship with an avoidant is probably always going to be low on intimacy and it's important you get some of these needs met elsewhere, and not to rely on your partner to ease your anxiety.
 Spend your time on various activities, and look for a social support system among friends etc so you aren’t reliant on your partner for all your emotional support.
 Work with a counselor or connect with other members of your support system to help with this.
 Trusting that you are going to be ok no matter what happens will help tremendously.
+Seeing this will also ease avoidant anxieties that they may not be able to give you everything you need.

 9. Focus on you